 ICOM Coronavirus Guidelines for Appointments

 The clinic is open fully to patients.
-We are in the ‘careful practice’ phase of reopening, as set out by the British Acupuncture Council, and we are continuing with full social distancing and hygiene measures.
+We continue to follow the guidelines set out by the British Acupuncture Council, and from 19 July we are continuing with full social distancing and hygiene measures as before.
 Here is some information for attending the clinic under the COVID secure guidelines.

 We are using the NHS COVID-19 contact tracing app.
 QR codes for checking into the clinic are available at the entrance and exit doors.
 If you’re not already using it, you can download the app here.

 You will receive an email confirmation of your appointment which contains some questions relating to symptoms.
 Please reply with your answers prior to your appointment.

 For social distancing reasons, unless you require assistance for specific support and care needs, please come alone for the appointment where possible unless a chaperone, parent or carer is required.
 Please leave accessory items (bags and coats) in the car, or travel with as little as possible.

 Where possible, it is recommended that you have a telephone consultation with your practitioner prior to your appointment.
 Your practitioner will make contact with you if they opt to do this.
 Otherwise they will take information from you on arrival.
 This is to minimise contact time face to face and is important for your practitioner to establish if there are reasons that it may not be appropriate to treat you at that time.